-In 2021, all twenty Member States that provided officially supported export credits were pure cover providers, meaning export credits in the form of guarantees and/or insurance products.
-Thirteen of those Member States (Belgium, Croatia, Czechia, Denmark, Finland, France, Germany, Hungary, Italy, Poland, Slovakia, Spain and Sweden) were providers of official financing support, meaning direct financing, re-financing of commercial loans for export transactions or interest rate support.
+In 2022, the twenty Member States that provided officially supported export credits all provided pure cover, meaning export credits in the form of guarantees and/or insurance products.
+Of these, thirteen Member States (Belgium, Croatia, Czechia, Denmark, Finland, France, Germany, Hungary, Italy, Poland, Slovakia, Spain and Sweden) were also providers of official financing support, meaning direct financing, re-financing of commercial loans for export transactions or interest rate support.
 A small number of Member States (Austria, Hungary, Portugal, Poland, Spain) report being providers of tied aid, a form of export credits with a concessional element, regulated in the context of the OECD Arrangement.

 The Arrangement on Officially Supported Export Credits and the OECD Recommendations on how to address risks associated with officially supported export credits ensure harmonisation of practices throughout the EU.
-Within this framework, governments design their own policies.
-Most ECAs have additional rules to those from the OECD guidelines, such as on national and local content, and stronger standards, including to reflect their own national policies and international commitments, in particular on climate protection.
+Within this framework, however, governments design their own policies.
+Most ECAs have additional rules to those from the OECD guidelines, such as on national and local content, and stronger standards in place, including to reflect their own national policies and international commitments, in particular on climate protection.
 Some ECAs choose to offer programmes tailored to particular sectors or particular objectives.
 This may reflect the specificities of separate sector understandings in the Arrangement, co-insurance structures, or strategic orientations.

 The organisational structure of ECAs and the governance for offering coverage differs in the EU.
-Officially supported export credits are managed by more than twenty-six bodies in the EU, either public agencies or private companies operating under a public mandate and government supervision.
+Officially supported export credits are managed by more than twenty-six bodies across the Member States, either public agencies or private companies operating under a public mandate and government supervision.
 They are listed in Annex 1.
 Member States providing both cover and finance usually have a separate, dedicated institution dealing with the latter, sometimes called an EXIM (for export-import) bank.